Following production shutdown off Oman, restart anticipated in two weeks

 Moreover, the firm intends to carry out a further review of the ESP performance, elaborating that a replacement will be considered in conjunction with the upcoming drilling campaign in the fourth quarter of 2022.

-In regards to its rig search to secure a jack-up drilling rig for this drilling campaign – development/exploration wells – to be conducted in October/November 2022 when the monsoon season is over, Rex advised that it is ongoing.
+In regards to its rig search to secure a jack-up drilling rig for this drilling campaign – development/exploration wells – to be conducted in October/November 2022 when the monsoon season is over, Rex claims that it is ongoing.

 Masirah Oil holds a 100 per cent interest in the Block 50 concession, while Rex International holds an effective interest of 91.81 per cent in Masirah Oil.